f3l1pe-augusto/javafy/README.md

 # Pocast

-You can set Podcasts, for exaple, set their hosts, guests and episode number.
+You can set Podcasts, for example, set their hosts, guests and episode number.

 # AudioBook